BlaiseBaptist/Envrio/README.md

 ## Construction

 The 2 liter coke bottle was first sealed on 10/22.
 Everything except for the duckweed was added on 10/22.
 It was opened on 10/24 to collect more dirt and mulch for the bottle.
 It was resealed on 10/24.
 It was opened on 10/28 to add duckweed.
 It sealed 10/28 again for the final time.
 The organisms added and data abound them are in [Table 2](#T2).
 I didn't expect to add duckweed to the bottle because I expected there to be enough algae, moss and other plant matter already in the bottle.

+## Conclusion
+At the end of the project some of my organisms were still alive mainly the snails and the plants.
+With at least 4 snails alive however I couldn't find them in the bottle.
+The plants in my bottle, duckweed was doing very good and had covered the entire top of my bottle.
+What I learn from the project is that the duck weed is very good at growing in many conditions.
+The snails are also very resilient because the water in the bottle got very hot on day 9 when it was left on the radiator.

 ## Observations